 Second, and as a logical consequence, the inclusion of platform services has accentuated the differences between providers.
 For example, comparing 2020 with 2019, AWS has distanced itself from Microsoft.
 This increased gap must come as a surprise to those (analysts and buyers) who focussed on ‘revenue growth percentages’ as the leading proxy for capability and quality.
 Rather, this widened gap reflects the differences between the two market leaders.
 AWS has taken an early lead with its platform offerings.
 Also, its platform services are adopted more successfully by its partners and its customers when compared to Microsoft.

+So what does this mean for buyers?
 ‘Cloud is just someone else’s computer’ – those days are over.
-Not just when comparing the ‘private’ with ‘public’ cloud offerings and vendors, but also when taking a closer look at the latter category.
+This is true, not just when comparing the ‘private’ with ‘public’ cloud offerings and vendors, but also when taking a closer look at the latter category.

 helpt onze klanten maximaal te profiteren van de kansen die een cloud transitie heeft te bieden.
 Met een achtergrond als management consultant en 12 jaar ervaring als CIO bij een grote internationale organisatie, kan hij een brug slaan tussen de bedrijfsstrategie en grootschalige technologische veranderingen.